 You can also visit Dr. Barrett at: www.turlockvet.com

-During vet school, she spent time doing cancer research, volunteering at spay and neuter clinics, and traveled to Honduras to provide veterinary care in an under-served area.
-She has a passion for surgery, and although she works primarily with dogs and cats, she also has an interest in reptiles and small mammals.
+During vet school, she spent time doing cancer research, volunteering at spay and neuter clinics, and traveled to Honduras to provide veterinary care to under-served areas.
+Dr. Lee has a passion for surgery, and although she works primarily with dogs and cats, she also has enjoys working with small mammals like rabbits, guinea pigs, and chinchillas.

 Dr. Renae Estrada was born and raised in Denair.
-She attended Denair Elementary and then attended Denair High School.
-After high school Dr. Estrada attended Modesto Junior College for one year, she then transferred to Merced Junior College.
-In her two years at Merced, Dr. Estrada received her AA in general education.
-She then, transferred to UC Davis to finish her bachelor’s degree in Biology, and continue her education into UC Davis Veterinary School of Medicine.
-She received her Doctorate of Veterinary Medicine in June 2008.
+She attended Denair Elementary and Denair High School.
+After high school Dr. Estrada attended Modesto Junior College and Merced College while working for Dr. Robert Santos at Community Veterinary Clinic.
+She transferred to UC Davis to finish her bachelor’s degree in Biology.
+Dr. Estrada received her Doctorate of Veterinary Medicine from UC Davis in June 2008.
 She is currently working at Monte Vista Small Animal Hospital in Turlock.

 Dr. Janna Perez is a native of the San Francisco Peninsula.
 In 2007, she graduated from Cal Poly, San Luis Obispo with a Bachelor degree in Animal Science.
 Shortly after, Dr. Perez worked in biomedical research working with transgenic chickens.
 As a Navy spouse, she relocated to New Jersey and began working as a veterinary technician.
 In 2009, Dr. Perez returned to California to pursue her dream to become a veterinarian at Western University of Health Sciences.
 She graduated with honors and a member of Phi Zeta Veterinary Honor Society.